 Scientists cannot predict when and where the next tsunami will strike.
 But the tsunami warning centers know which earthquakes are likely to generate tsunamis and can issue messages when one is possible.
 They monitor networks of deep-ocean and coastal sea-level observation systems designed to detect tsunamis and use information from these networks to forecast coastal impacts and guide local decisions about evacuation.
 Tsunami warning capabilities have become dramatically better since the 2004 Indian Ocean tsunami.
 NOAA scientists are working to further improve warning center operations and to help communities be prepared to respond.

 Students can investigate tsunamis to discover the impacts of Earth's systems on humans.
 Teachers can use these potentially deadly waves and other natural hazards to bring relevance to science concepts such as plate tectonics, acceleration and speed, force and motion, energy transfer, and the physics of waves.
-In addition, many schools, homes, and businesses are located in tsunami hazard zones.
+In addition, many schools, homes, and businesses are located in tsunami hazard zones offsite link.
 Many coastal states and territories have tsunami preparedness campaigns in place.
 Teaching students about tsunami safety and preparedness plans may ultimately save lives.